 Correction differs from calibration in that it preserves the current calibration: it only changes the correction ratio so as to enable good reconstruction.

-Application of this process does not guarantee that captured geometric shapes and linear measurements will be accurate.
+Important: Application of the correction does not guarantee that captured geometric shapes and linear measurements will be accurate.
+Use this procedure as a temporary measure until calibration is performed.